-The applicant submitted a full traffic impact analysis.
+The applicant has submitted a full traffic impact analysis at the request of staff.
 This study is used as the basis for a determination of adequacy.

 The subject property is located within Transportation Service Area 1, as defined in Plan 2035.
-As such, the subject property was evaluated according to the following standards:
+As such, the subject property is evaluated according to the following standards: